Anaerobic digestion: Power generation

 Biogas from sewage sludge treatment is sometimes used to run a gas engine to produce electrical power, some or all of which can be used to run the sewage works.
 Some waste heat from the engine is then used to heat the digester.
 The waste heat is, in general, enough to heat the digester to the required temperatures.
 The power potential from sewage works is limited – in the UK, there are about 80 MW total of such generation, with the potential to increase to 150 MW, which is insignificant compared to the average power demand in the UK of about 35,000 MW.
 The scope for biogas generation from nonsewage waste biological matter – energy crops, food waste, abattoir waste, etc. - is much higher, estimated to be capable of about 3,000 MW.
 Farm biogas plants using animal waste and energy crops are expected to contribute to reducing CO2 emissions and strengthen the grid, while providing UK farmers with additional revenues.

 Some countries offer incentives in the form of, for example, feed-in tariffs for feeding electricity onto the power grid to subsidize green energy production.

 In Oakland, California at the East Bay Municipal Utility District's main wastewater treatment plant (EBMUD), food waste is currently codigested with primary and secondary municipal wastewater solids and other high-strength wastes.
 Compared to municipal wastewater solids digestion alone, food waste codigestion has many benefits.
 Anaerobic digestion of food waste pulp from the EBMUD food waste process provides a higher normalized energy benefit, compared to municipal wastewater solids: 730 to 1,300 kWh per dry ton of food waste applied compared to 560 to 940 kWh per dry ton of municipal wastewater solids applied.

 Grid injection

-Biogas grid-injection is the injection of biogas into the natural gas grid.
-The raw biogas has to be previously upgraded to biomethane.
-This upgrading implies the removal of contaminants such as hydrogen sulphide or siloxanes, as well as the carbon dioxide.
-Several technologies are available for this purpose, the most widely implemented being pressure swing adsorption (PSA), water or amine scrubbing (absorption processes) and, in recent years, membrane separation.
-As an alternative, the electricity and the heat can be used for on-site generation, resulting in a reduction of losses in the transportation of energy.
-Typical energy losses in natural gas transmission systems range from 1–2%, whereas the current energy losses on a large electrical system range from 5–8%.